 Free Language Lessons

-There's nothing quite like knowing the language that can make or break a meeting with a local.
+There's nothing quite like knowing the local language that can make or break a trip.
 Carry on a simple conversation in their native tongue and chances are they'll be impressed.
 Ask them why their cheese house is depressed and they'll probably think you're insane.

-Let's see, there are a little more than 16,000 athletes and coaches staying in the Village and the Beijing Olympic Committee expects to go through 100,000 free condoms. ((http://www.reuters.com/article/newsOne/idUSSP13655720080812)) You do the very sexy math.
+Let's see, there are roughly twenty to thirty thousand athletes and coaches staying in the Village during modern Olympics.
+The Committee expects to go through 100,000 free condoms and as we learned in 2012 – the very sexy math is accurate.

 But the image of a celibate Games began to flicker in '92 when it was reported that the Games' organizers had ordered in prophylactics like pizza.
 Then, at the 2000 Sydney Games, 70,000 condoms wasn't enough, prompting a second order of 20,000 and a new standing order of 100,000 condoms per Olympics.